No./Title: EM118 – SATISFACTORY ACADEMIC PROGRESS | Resp. Office: FINANCIAL AID Approval Body: CASA | Effective Date: 06/16/2015 | |

 Treatment of Attempted, Failed, Audited, Incomplete, Pass/Fail, Repeated, Transferred, and Withdrawn Credit Hours

-• Attempted Hours: In keeping with the Registrar’s policy, attempted hours include credit hours the student is in enrolled in as of the end of the 14th day of the term (generally known as the “census date”).
+- Attempted Hours: In keeping with the Registrar’s policy, attempted hours include credit hours the student is enrolled in as of the end of the 14th day of the term (generally known as the “census date”).

-• Audited credit hours: Not included in attempted, completed, or in a student’s GPA.
+- Audited credit hours: Not included in attempted credit hours.

 Warning Status